Tort Liability Negligence: Everything You Need to Know

 The second element involves the violation of the duty.
 While it is often clear that a duty exists between the two parties, the main concern is whether the actions of the defendant have fulfilled this duty.
 The court determines the standard actions that a "reasonable person" would have taken in that situation.
 If the defendant did not act reasonably, they have violated their duty.
 The standard may be flexible given the situation.
 For example, if the injured party is disabled, it's reasonable to expect the other party should have given them extra assistance compared to a fit and able party.

 If you need help with tort liability negligence, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.